F0903/bdo-coupon-scanner/README.md

 # Black Desert Coupon Scanner

-A small python library or standalone program that searches the Black Desert announcements and garmoth.com for any coupon codes.
+A tiny python library or standalone program that searches the Black Desert announcements and garmoth.com for any coupon codes.